-He arrived at the area that is now Montreal, that was then a large Huron settlement called Hochelaga.
+He arrived at the area now Montreal, then a large Huron settlement called Hochelaga.
 A thousand natives came out to greet him.
 That site is where the Jacques Cartier Bridge now stands.

 Soon, it was too late in the year to return to France because the waterways were frozen, so Cartier and his men built a fort and stayed for the winter.

-Unfortunately, when they returned to France, Cartier discovered that the "diamonds" were really only quartz, and the "gold" was iron pyrite (also called "fool's gold").
+Unfortunately, when they returned to France, Cartier discovered that the diamonds were only quartz, and the gold was iron pyrite (also called fool's gold).

-King Francis must not have been pleased with Cartier, because he never got a chance to go on any other expeditions.
+King Francis must not have been pleased with Cartier because he never got a chance to go on other expeditions.
 So that was the end of Cartier's exploring career.